Unboxed-Software/solana-course/content/cpi-guard.md

         .rpc();
 })
 ```
-This transaction will succeed and the `delegate` account will now have authority to transfer the given amount of tokens from the `userTokenAccount`.
+This transaction will succeed and the `delegate` account will now have the authority to transfer the given amount of tokens from the `userTokenAccount`.

 Feel free to save your work and run `anchor test`.
 All of the tests will run, but these two are the only ones that are doing anything yet.
 They should both pass at this point.

 ### 6. Close Account

 The close account instruction invokes the `close_account` instruction on the `Token Extensions Program`.
 This closes the given token account.
-However you have the ability to define which account the returned rent lamports should be transferred to.
+However, you have the ability to define which account the returned rent lamports should be transferred to.
 The CPI guard ensures that this account is always the account owner.

 ```rust
 pub fn malicious_close_account(ctx: Context<MaliciousCloseAccount>) -> Result<()> {